 Having yourself painted as a classical hero was apparently a fashion in the late 17th century.
 That accounts for the full-length portrait of Robert Spencer, Second Earl of Sunderland, who looks a bit like a New Romantic with his rosy lips, purple satin cloak, bejeweled sandals, and flowing tresses.
 Robert established the family's penchant for art collecting, adding to the Althorp collection while serving as an ambassador around Europe.

 Even though he predated Lord Byron by several centuries, like Byron Robert he was mad, bad and dangerous to know, at least politically.
 Known by his contemporaries as heartless and unscrupulous, he switched allegiances - and religions - several times during the turbulent 17th century.
 Despite this, he managed to maintain a position at court for about fifty years.
 When he eventually retired in 1694, he was, according to the entertaining Althorp guide, "driven from high office by public odium."

 The King William Bedroom

 The King William bedroom is named for King William III, usually referred to as William of Orange or inextricably linked with his queen (as in William and Mary).
 William slept in its canopied bed in 1695 when the canopy was covered in ostrich feathers (hope he wasn't allergic).

 This is one of several guest rooms that can be booked when the house is rented for large private events such as weddings or corporate affairs.

-According to the Althorp guide who took our group around the house, this was Princess Diana's favorite bedroom when she returned to the house, after her marriage, as a guest.
+According to the Althorp guide, this was Princess Diana's favorite bedroom when she returned to the house, after her marriage, as a guest.